lexibank/numerals/README.md

-# Curated CLDF dataset derived from Chan's "Numeral Systems of the World's Languages." from 2019
+# CLDF dataset derived from curated Chan's "Numeral Systems of the World's Languages." from 2019

 Cite the source dataset as